 How to Prepare Your Pet for Your VacationJuly 25, 2016

-Summer is not quite over, and for many of us, that means making the most of this time off with vacations in the sunshine.
+Summer is upon us, and for many, that means making the most of this time off with vacations in the sunshine.
 Unfortunately, for your pet, this may mean a time of illness or injury if they are left in the care of a pet sitter or boarding facility.
 This is especially true for older pets.

 Here’s how to ensure your pet has the best medical care possible while you’re away.